cfengine/documentation/reference/promise-types/files.markdown

                     off
 ```

-**Synopsis**: Join together lines that end with a backslash, up to 4kB
+**Description**: Join together lines that end with a backslash, up to 4kB
 limit

 **Default value:** false